khaledadrani/Qanda_BE/readme.md

+# Jimbo, Question Answer Platform (Backend API service)

+Project in progress, main goal is to learn django in depth and to start practising MLOPS.

+# What's next?

+-  seperate Model handling into its own service, perhaps with Fastapi (for cloud: EC2 + Lambda)
+-  dashboard (django templates/ react/ angular)

-# Steps to reproduce working environment:
+# Steps to reproduce working environment (NEED UPDATES):

 1 - git clone this repo